tehwalris/forest/doc/codemod-purposes.md

     - replace a specific import by another import
     - add an import if a specific function is used
   - `component`
-    - applies one of two other refactorings to calls to a specific function
+    - apply one of two other refactorings to calls to a specific function
   - `component-sfc`
-    - replaces a function call by a function expression from one of the arguments
+    - replace a function call by a function expression from one of the arguments
-    - only when the argument is an object with certain properties
+    - only modify function calls whose argument is an object with certain properties
   - `component-class`
-    - replaces a function call with an object literal with functions by a class with methods
+    - replace a function call with an object literal with functions by a class with methods
   - `props`
-    - replaces property access by variable reference
+    - replace property accesses by variable references
-    - adds an argument to the containing function
+    - add an argument to the containing function
-    - only if the containing function has no arguments
+    - only modify the containing function if it has no arguments
   - `state`
-    - replaces property access by variable reference
+    - replace property accesses by variable references
-    - adds one argument to the containing function
+    - add an argument to the containing function
-    - only if the containing function has no arguments
+    - only modify the containing function if it has no arguments
-    - adds another argument to the containing function
-    - only if the containing function has one argument
+    - add another argument to the containing function if it has one argument
   - `removePropTypes`
-    - removes specific import
+    - remove a specific import
-    - removes assignments to a specific property
+    - remove assignments to a specific property
 - `mocha2ava-codemod`
   - `add-pass-test`
-    - modify functions used as an argument to a specific function
+    - modify functions that are used as arguments to a specific function
     - applies to arrow functions, normal functions and functions wrapped in a call
-    - appends a statement to the end of the function
+    - append a statement to the end of the function
-    - only if a specific variable is never used
+    - only modify functions if a specific variable is never used inside their body
   - `extractDescribes`
-    - flattens a set of nested functions and function calls
+    - flatten a set of nested functions and function calls
-    - concatenates strings used as arguments in each flattened level
+    - concatenate strings used as arguments in each flattened level
   - `it2test`
     - add a property access before a function call
     - add an argument to the callback (arrow function or function expression)
-    - only for calls to a specific set of functions
+    - only modify calls to a specific set of functions
     - replace calls to a specific function by calls to a different function
   - `this2context`
-    - replace left hand side of a property access by another property access
+    - replace the left hand side of a property access by another property access
-    - only if the left hand side is this
+    - only modify property accesses whose left hand side is \texttt{this}
   - `insertRequires`
-    - add an import statement or variable declaration with function call
+    - add an import statement or a variable declaration with a function call
-    - only if it does not already exist
+    - do not add the statement if it already exists
     - use an import statement if there are any other import statements in the file
 - `undecorate-codemod`
   - `undecorate`
-    - removes a decorator from a class declaration and wraps it in a corresponding function call
+    - remove decorators from class declarations and wrap them in a corresponding function call
-    - creates a temporary variable and export statement
-    - only if the class was not a default export
+    - create a temporary variable and export statement if the class was not default-exported
 - `vue-codemods`
   - `sort_keys`
-    - sorts properties within an object literal according to multiple rules
+    - sort properties within an object literal according to multiple rules
-    - some properties are sorted according to a lookup table
+    - sort certain properties according to a lookup table
   - `uppercase_constants`
-    - rename variable names to upper case in const declarations
+    - rename variable names to upper case in \texttt{const} declarations
     - rename all references to the renamed variable
-    - replace string constants by identifiers and create variable declarations
-    - only if the same constant appears multiple times
+    - replace string constants by identifiers and create variable declarations if the same constant appears multiple times
   - `extract_non_instance_methods`
     - replace methods in an object literal by functions at the top level of the file